 However, if he makes a subject access request under the Data Protection Act 1998, he will be entitled to a copy of the footage.
 He will also have to submit the usual £10 fee and the Company will then have 40 days to respond to the request.

-The CCTV Code of Practice 2008 provides guidelines for employers on
+The CCTV Code of Practice 2008 provides guidelines for employers on the use of CCTV in monitoring their workforce.

 Already a subscriber?